Choose your source

 DO I NEED TO INCLUDE A RETRIEVAL DATE?

-As long as you’re able to provide some form of date for the website you want to reference, then generally you don’t also need to include the date that you retrieved the material.
-However, if you want to reference a page that is designed to change over time but that does not record updates and changes, then you should include a retrieval date.
-You should also use the abbreviation “n.d.” (for “no date”) where the publication date would normally occur in the reference.
-As such, the layout for this kind of reference would be as follows:
+As long as you’re able to provide some form of date for the website you want to cite, then generally you don’t also need to include the date that you retrieved the material.
+However, if you want to cite a page that is designed to change over time but that does not record updates and changes, then you should include a retrieval date.
+You should also use the abbreviation “n.d.” (for “no date”) where the publication date would normally occur in the citation.
+As such, the layout for this kind of citation would be as follows:

 Author Surname, Initial(s). (n.d.).
 Title of webpage.
 Title of Website.
 Retrieved Date, from https://www.URL

-Or, for a page written by an organisation or group whose name is the same as the site:
+Or, for a page written by an organization or group whose name is the same as the site:

-Name of Organisation or Group. (n.d.).
+Name of Organization or Group. (n.d.).
 Title of webpage.
 Retrieved Date, from https://www.URL

 For example: